alexsaunderswps/User-Guides/finished/English/markdown_files/library_management_guide.md

 ⚠️ **Restrict Internet Connectivity**: Restricting Internet connectivity will remove some functionality in managing your headset through the WildXR web portal.

-⚠️ **Meta Store Access**: Meta prevents the locking, hiding, and uninstalling the Meta Store application.
+⚠️ **Meta Store Access**: Meta prevents locking, hiding, and uninstalling the Meta Store application.

-⚠️ **Additional Security**: Options for further securing the VR experience are available but add cost and complexity to headset use.
+⚠️ **Additional Security**: Options for further securing the VR experience are available, but add cost and complexity to headset use.
 Contact WPS staff for more information.

 ⚠️ **Account Recovery**: WPS Staff have access to only certain credentials for your Meta account.
-Always secure you access codes somewhere safe.
+Always secure your access codes somewhere safe.